 Once you have created your beautiful website, you need somewhere to host it.
 Hosting is where the website sits and serves requests to your visitors.
 No one can access your business without it.
 Therefore, it is essential to source a reliable and high-performing hosting company.

-A Social Media Presence
+A Business Social Media Presence

 The usual haunts for social media are Twitter, Facebook, Instagram and Linkedin.
-Of course, there are more, but these are key ones to ensure you can get noticed.
+Of course, there are more, but these are key to getting noticed.
 Setting up is not hard, but you can hire experts to create your profiles if the task feels daunting.
 You can also hire people to help with building your community and brand.
 Regardless of how you make your social media presence, the most critical aspect is that you are social!
 Posting 2-3 times a week at a minimum is required to grab people’s attention.
 If your content is valuable, then this will get shared across the community and increase brand awareness.